statjs/vbayesGP/README.md

 Fix bugs

 - Version 0.2.0
-can use the minibatch for random effects models
-can plot all figures in bkmr R package
+Can plot all figures in bkmr R package